djgroen/flee/docs/Simulation_settings.md

 - **capacity_buffer** refers to a location or camp is beginning to be considered full if the number of agents there exceeds (capacity OR pop) * `CapacityBuffer`.
 - **softening** adds kilometers to every link distance to reduce the preference strength when choosing between very short routes.
 Default is 10.0.
 - **weight_softening** adds a constant to *all* link weight values, increasing randomness of the algorithm.
 Default is 0.0.
+- **weight_power** puts a power factor on the *total calculated weight*.
+A value of 0.0 indicates that the algorithm becomes a random walk, while a weight of 1.0 preserves the default behavior.
+If set to larger values then agents will be more aggressive in dismissing suboptimal routes.
 - **distance_power** is a factor that indicates the importance of distance in weight calculations.
 Default is (inverse) linear (1.0).
 Change to 2.0 for a quadratic relation, 0.5 for a weaker square-root relation, or 0.0 if the distance to a destination should not be a factor in decision-making at all.
 Not that this only affects the link weighting calculation; agent perception can still be limited by the awareness level even when `distance_power` is set to 0.0.
 The scaling equation is `multiplier = 1 / <distance>^distance_power`.
 - **home_distance_power** is a factor that indicates the importance of hone distance in weight calculations.
 Works the same as `distance_power` except that it is only triggered when `stay_close_to_home` is enabled.
 Default value is 0.5 (inverse sqrt relation).